wkasprzak/2D-platform-game/README.md

 </header>

-Long term project in Java - Wojciech Kasprzak <br>
+Long term project in Java - Wojciech Kasprzak 155824<br>

 The project will involve creating a platform game in the Java language.
 Throughout the semester, additional classes and packages will be added to expand the application's functionality.
 Below is a brief description of the most important classes. <br>

 The main package will contain the basic framework for the graphical application, including a class responsible for building the window and the main game class. <br>